ajmorenodelarosa/mongosearch/README.markdown

 $finder->find("test", $limit, $offset);
 ```

-We will work to allow performe more advanced searches in future
+We will work to allow performe more advanced searches in future releases